Ivuska/portainer-stack-deployment/README.md

 # Portainer Stack Deployment

-Github Action for creating/updating docker swarm stacks using the portainer API.
+Github Action for creating/updating docker compose stacks using the portainer API.
 The file can be a ".mustache" file to allow for workflow specific overrides (e.g. image).

 ## Usage